CTCMS-UQ/CTCMS-UQ.github.io/_posts/2021-03-22-intermediate_linux.md

   another command or the result of some text manipulation.
 If `$filename` happens to have the literal value "data \*.dat" (terrible but nonetheless legal Linux filename), the `rm $filename` will expand to `rm data *.dat` which will remove the file `data` and all files ending with `.dat`.
-This is probably not what you intended; double-quotes will prevent this from happening.
-Such strange filenames are uncommon, and you definitely shouldn't use them yourself, but it's best to use double-quotes since these edge cases are extremely destructive if you do happen to run into one.
+This is probably not what you intended.
+Double-quotes will prevent this from happening.
+Such strange filenames are uncommon, and you definitely shouldn't use them yourself, but these edge cases are extremely destructive if you do happen to run into one.
+You never know when some program will produce a file with a dangerous name, so it's best not to take any chances.

-  If you need to pass quoted variables to `cp`, `mv` or `rm`, you may need to preface them with `--` to tell the program that there are no more command-line arguments (e.g. `cp -- "$var1" "$var2"), otherwise any files which start with a hyphen will be interpreted as flags, leading to unexpected behaviour.
+- If you need to pass quoted variables to `cp`, `mv` or `rm`, you may need to preface them with `--` to tell the program that there are no more command-line arguments (e.g. `cp -- "$var1" "$var2"), otherwise any files which start with a hyphen will be interpreted as flags, leading to unexpected behaviour.